weaveworks/weave/site/plugin.md

 # Weave Plugin

-Docker version 1.9 and later have a plugin mechanism for adding different network providers.
+Docker versions 1.9 and later have a plugin mechanism for adding different network providers.
 Weave installs itself as a network plugin when you start it with `weave launch`.
 To create a network that spans multiple docker hosts, the weave peers must be connected in the usual